mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 ![](./Images/SANSLoadData.png)

 The `SANSLoader` will loop over all defined data workspaces and load them with the appropriate command.
 Note that we need to distinguish between loading transmissions and loading scatter data.
-The `SANSLoader` is lastly also responsible for search for a workspace on the ADS and for publishing a workspace to the ADS if this has not been done yet.
+The `SANSLoader` is lastly also responsible for searching for a workspace on the ADS and for publishing a workspace to the ADS if this has not been done yet.
 The two diagrams below show the basic logic flow of the actual loaders.

 ![](./Images/SANSLoader.png)

 ![](./Images/SANSLoader_load.png)

-The individual loaders themselves will determine which loading strategy to apply to the file in question, i.e. multiperiod, *.raw* etc.
+The individual loaders themselves will determine which loading strategy to apply to the file in question, e.g. multiperiod, *.raw* etc.

 ## Interfacing the new reducer system with the Python commands

-The users have been used to the PI for a long time now and many scripts have been used using this syntax style.
+The scientists have been used to the PI for a long time now and many scripts are based on this syntactic style.
 The syntax actually makes use of a global state (the `ReductionSingleton`) which is not fully in line with the new design.
 It is a clear goal though to ensure backwards-compatibility with the old reduction scripts (see [R.1.2](#User_Requirements)).
 In order to achieve this we need a global state, similar to the `ReductionSingleton`.
 In general this is not desirable and we do not want this design to be part of the new reduction system in general.

 We can keep the old PI syntax and not have any global state logic in the reduction system by providing a specialized `SANSStateDirectorPythonInterface`, which subclasses from `SANSStateDirector` and is a singleton.
 This is then used by the standard PI commands to setup a state.
 When the reduction is to be run by calling the PI's `WavRangeReduction` function the standard `SANSBatchReduction` algorithm is run with the `SANSStateComplete` which is provided by the `SANSStateDirectorPythonInterface`.